ChALkeR/packaged-path-parse/node/README.md

 manually), update `package.json` file to specify the current Node.js version you took those from, and run `builder.js` script from the top dir.

+_It is also recommended to rebuild `package-lock.json` and install newest versions of deps._

 Make sure that `builder.js` succeeds and modify it if needed.

 If `path.js` was updated — try to include tests for the new behavior.